pjay79/pjay79/README.md

 Senior Full Stack Developer working on new consumer technology platforms using TypeScript, React, Node, and AWS.

-Build new e-commerce React web app, involved in setup of Cloudfront distributions, Route53 domain records, and CI/CD on Circle CI for development and production environments.
+Built new e-commerce React web app, involved in setup of Cloudfront distributions, Route53 domain records, and CI/CD on Circle CI for development and production environments.
 Contributed to the Node/Express API built using Serverless, AWS Lambda, and DynamoDb.

 Completed build of the Payright Developer Portal, a React + Next.js web app deployed on Vercel.
 This included passwordless authentication using Firebase, and handling of API tokens for development and production environments across multiple geographic regions.